Qian8988/Final-Project-Team-7/README.md

 10 - sulphates,
 11 - alcohol,
 12 - quality (score between 1 = "Good" and 0= "Not Good")
-- Before we split the data for training/testing, we first scaled the data using the StandardScaler.
+- Before we split the data for training/testing, we first scaled the data using the StandardScaler (Mean=0, SD=1).
 This created the X_scaled dataset which was converted into X_train, X_test, y_train, and y_test.
 - The model choices we used in this analysis include the following:

 **Logisitic:** _Benefits_ - Simple to implement and effective; it works with feature scaling but does not require it.  _Limitations_ - Poor performance on non-linear data or where features are not highly correlated.